Ritika-2706/sarsa-learning/README.md

 ## SARSA LEARNING ALGORITHM
 1. Initialize the Q-values arbitrarily for all state-action pairs.
 2. Repeat for each episode:

  I. Initialize the starting state.
  II.
-Repeat for each step of episode:
+Repeat for each step of episode

     a.
 Choose action from state using policy derived from Q (e.g., epsilon-greedy).
     b.
 Take action, observe reward and next state.
     c.
 Choose action from next state using policy derived from Q (e.g., epsilon-greedy).
     d.
 Update Q(s, a) := Q(s, a) + alpha * [R + gamma * Q(s', a') - Q(s, a)]
     e.
 Update the state and action.

 4. Until state is terminal.
 5. Until performance converges.